amitxv/PC-Tuning/docs/physical-setup.md

 - Check Spectre, Meltdown and CPU microcode status after following the steps in the [Spectre, Meltdown and CPU Microcode](/docs/post-install.md#spectre-meltdown-and-cpu-microcode) section on your current operating system.
 If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level

-- Ensure that the settings you are changing scale positively and make note of them on a piece of paper for future reference/backtracking to resolve issues
+- Ensure that the settings you are changing scale positively and make note of them on a piece of paper for future reference/backtracking to resolve potential issues

 - Reset all settings to default settings with the option in BIOS to work with a clean slate

-- You can use BIOS and/or GRUB to change settings.
-I recommend configuring what you can in BIOS then use [this method](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) to change hidden settings
+- You can use BIOS, GRUB and/or SCEWIN to change settings

+    - If you are **NOT** comfortable with flashing a modded BIOS to make hidden settings accessible, I recommend configuring what you can in BIOS then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings

-    - On some boards, you can enable Hidden OC Item or Hide Item if present to unlock a vast amount of options in BIOS
+        - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` if present to unlock a vast amount of options in BIOS

+    - If you **ARE** comfortable with flashing a modded BIOS, I recommend unlocking all settings using [this method](https://github.com/BoringBoredom/UEFI-Editor#usage-guide)

 - Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading).
 This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
 Other drawbacks include limited overclocking potential due to increased temperatures